Life Events - Retiring from the University of Michigan

 Cost of Coverage

 The amount of university and retiree contributions toward retiree benefit plans will vary based on your service date, age, retirement date, eligibility for Medicare, coverage level, and health plan selected.
-View cost information on the Benefits Office website or contact the HR/Payroll Service Center for information.
+View cost information on the Benefits Office website or call the SSC Contact Center for information.
 See Estimated Retirement Eligibility Date for your estimated university contribution amounts after retirement.

 - University Contributions - Date of Service Before January 1, 2013